-Alternatively to utilizing equation (28), one might simply reconstruct the $Q$ and $U$ fields solely from the sum of the underlying $e$-field harmonic coefficients and perform the real-space commutator derivatives.
-We will also see in the next section that there is a consistency criterion for calculating $B$-modes on the real-space HEALPix sphere which can help inform us as to whether we have calculated a signal which is dominantly numerical noise.
+Alternatively to utilizing Eq.
+(28), one might simply reconstruct the $Q$ and $U$ fields solely from the sum of the underlying $\nabla^{4}e$-field harmonic coefficients and perform the real-space commutator derivatives.
+There is also the consistency criterion for calculating $B$-modes on the real-space HEALPix sphere (Fig. 8) which can help inform us as to whether we have calculated a signal which is dominantly numerical noise.
 Beyond this subsection, $n$ refers to calculation order.